pandoc-jp/pandoc-doc-ja/src-md/lua-filters.md

     local fp = pandoc.utils.sha1("foobar")

-### stringify {#utils-stringify}
+### stringify {#pandoc.utils.stringify}

 `stringify (element)`

 Converts the given element (Pandoc, Meta, Block, or Inline) into a string with all formatting removed.

 Returns: